gerryghall/book-test/readme.md

 **Setup**

-As a developer I have all .dev redirected to a local server so please not the Docker file and other provisioning assumes you have also redirected all **.dev** to your developement server also..
+I have all **.dev** redirected to a local server so please not the Docker file and other provisioning assumes you have also redirected all **.dev** to your developement server also..

 **How To Use**